ProfessionalCSharp/ProfessionalCSharp7/SignalRAndWebHooks/Readme.md

 * SignalR (ASP.NET Core App, HTML client, Windows App client)
 * WebHooksReceiver (with Dropbox and GitHub)

-For SignalR, currently preview packages are used - available from NuGet.
+The SignalR sample has been updated to the release candidate.
+Update to the release of .NET Core 2.1 will be done at a later stage.

-The WebHooks packages for .NET Core are not alpha versions and not yet available from GitHub.
+The .NET Core version of WebHooks will not be part of .NET Core 2.1, but will be released at a later time.
+The sample code makes use of source code from GitHub.
 To build and run the sample, create the WebHooks packages from the source code:

 1. Clone the WebHoooks packages from [WebHooks](https://github.com/aspnet/WebHooks)